izikeros/blog/content/posts/notes/creating_powerpoint_presentation_with_ai.md

 By implementing these features, the presentation generation script can become more versatile and provide a richer experience for users.

+## Alternative approach
+In this article we use python to generate the slides.
+You can also ask model (ChatGPT) for a VisualBasic script that will generate presentation for you.
+You can learn this approach from the video: [Create Beautiful PowerPoint Slides with ChatGPT + VBA: Quick Tip! - YouTube](https://www.youtube.com/watch?v=JoedhPPi3O0)

 ## Conclusion

 In this article, we've explored how to create a PowerPoint presentation using a language model, specifically OpenAI's GPT model through the Azure API.
 We've covered the steps from setting up the OpenAI API to generating an outline and filling the slides with content.
 Additionally, we discussed possible next features to enhance the script, such as slide customization, image integration, interactive presentations, and natural language processing.
 By expanding upon these features, you can create powerful presentation automation tools tailored to your specific needs.